How To Feed A Loon

 • Meanwhile, mix together the sour cream sauce ingredients.

-½ cup sour cream, ½ cup mayonnaise, 1 tsp chili powder, 1 tsp garlic powder
+½ cup sour cream, ½ cup mayonnaise, 1 teaspoon chili powder, 1 teaspoon garlic powder

 • To serve, slice the egg rolls in half, on the diagonal.
 Drizzle hot chili onto a platter and then place the cut rolls on the platter.
 Spoon some of the sour cream sauce over the top and sprinkle on chives.
 Serve at once.